felixbenzbaldas/sems-project/README.md

-### Sems
+### Einfache Software

-With Sems you can maintain *content* in a flexible and systematic way.
+With ES you can maintain *content* in a flexible and systematic way.
 Content means notes, texts, structured data, images and more.

 #### Project Status

-Sems is being developed.
+ES is being developed.
 The first useful features will probably be available in october 2024.

 #### Entity Aspects